leonlatsch/kolibri-server/README.md

 ## About

-This repository provides a full server system used by the [Olivia app](https://github.com/leonlatsch/olivia).
+This repository provides a full server system needed to run the [Olivia App](https://github.com/leonlatsch/olivia).

 It consists of the following components all tied up with docker-compose: